ovh/docs/pages/platform/databases/redis_tuto_02_vrack/guide.en-gb.md

 >

-### Step 3 - Configure your Public Cloud instance to accept incoming connections
+### Step 3 - Configure your Public Cloud database instance to accept incoming connections

-Follow the Configure your instance to accept incoming connections guide of your selected database type available [here](https://docs.ovh.com/gb/en/publiccloud/databases/) to configure your service after installation.
+Follow the *Configure your \<database> instance to accept incoming connections* guide of your selected database type available [here](https://docs.ovh.com/gb/en/publiccloud/databases/) to configure your service after installation.

 > [!primary]
 >